marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

         return {j for j in follow_i if self.pos[j] == symbol}
 ```

-`from_node`, `initial` and `final` should all look reasonable, and you may be recognising `transition` as it is almost verbatim translated from the formal definition!
-Let's remind ourselves,
+`from_node`, `initial` and `final` should all look reasonable.
+You may recognise `transition` as it is almost verbatim translated from the formal definition!

 $$
 \begin{align}